Skip to Navigation Skip to Content

 What’s included in the new bridge design?

-The preferred design includes two bridges at each crossing because they are more cost-effective, structurally efficient structures.
-This approach allows for staged construction while keeping two lanes of traffic operational in both directions and allowing all existing roadway connections to be maintained.
-The proposed new lanes will be wider to meet current highway standards and include two travel lanes in each direction with an additional entrance/exit lane to help maintain the flow of traffic.
-The new bridge design also includes a shared-use path and shoulders that will allow for emergency vehicle access.
-Other design details, including final bridge location and connections to local roadways, are still under development.
+The proposed new lanes will meet current highway standards and include two travel lanes in each direction with an additional entrance/exit lane to help maintain the flow of traffic.
+The new bridge design also includes for a shared use path and shoulders that will allow for emergency vehicle access.

 Funding and Next Steps